-For a straight, x-invariant river, the equations derived in section II turn into a one dimensional non-linear diffusion equation which admits self-similar solutions.
-The reader interested in the problem of real turbulent river cross-section, a complex two-dimensional problem in the general case, may refer to [23-27] among others.
+For a straight, x-invariant river, the equations derived in Sec.
+II turn into a one-dimensional nonlinear diffusion equation which admits self-similar solutions.
+The reader interested in the problem of real turbulent river cross section, a complex two-dimensional problem in the general case, may refer to [23-27] among others.

-A. A non-linear diffusion equation
+A. Nonlinear diffusion equation

 For a prismatic river, any quantity only depends on time and the transverse coordinate y.
-The flow equations

-(3) and (4) thus become
+The flow equations (3) and (4) thus become